What is a Second Mortgage?

 Second Mortgage Lenders

-The major banks aren’t the only second mortgage companies in Canada.
-While the Big 5 Banks all offer HELOCs, RBC and BMO are the only major banks to offer home equity loans.
-Here are some second mortgage lenders in Canada:
+While the Big 5 Banks all offer HELOCs, RBC and BMO are the only major banks offering home equity loans (second mortgages).
+Many smaller lenders and private lenders might also offer second mortgages.
+Here are some mortgage lenders in Canada, including second mortgage lenders:

 RBC